dalezak/turbo-ios-base/README.md

 ```

 #### Write Beautiful Ruby
-_That's it!_ Everything should now be configured including the app colors, tabs, navbar buttons, etc which are all driven from the `turbo.json` returned from `turbo_controller.rb`.
+_And that's it!_ Everything should now be configured including the app colors, tabs, navbar buttons, etc which are all driven from the `turbo.json` returned from `turbo_controller.rb`.

 Now the app tabs and navbar buttons should appear according to the `protected` property if the user is authenticated or not.
 Your navbar buttons can either visit a page or trigger javascript on your server.